 In addition to increased sanitization and social distancing measures, our campus will require face coverings at all times.
 If you do not have a CDC-approved face covering to use while on campus, one will be provided to you by Bucks.

 Any person who feels unwell should not come to campus.
-Any person diagnosed with COVID-19 or with confirmed exposure to the SARS-COV-2 virus should stay home and report their exposure at bucks.edu/reportexposure.
+Any person diagnosed with COVID-19 should stay home and report their exposure to us.

 Remote (synchronous) courses will use technology like Zoom for classes at designated times, as listed in the schedule.
 This means classes include regular, virtual class meetings where students can interact with instructors and fellow classmates.
 Classes previously designated hybrid or face-to-face will have a virtual meeting component that is outlined in the course syllabus.
 It may be all class time or a portion of the scheduled time, with the remaining learning time online.

 Online (asynchronous) classes are taught using a Learning Management System (LMS) like Canvas.
 All materials are shared via this tool.
 These classes do not include a virtual meeting format.
 Designated meeting times are not required and all work can be done virtually.
 Online courses do have deadlines for submitting completed work and taking quizzes and exams; they are not self-paced.